jmetzger/training-mariadb-komplettkurs/triggers.md

 ```

-# Create trigger (the same) but with BEGIN/END - Block
+# Step 2: Create trigger (the same) but with BEGIN/END - Block

 ```
 delimiter //